House Painting9 min read

 • Increased Paint Lifespan: Properly prepared surfaces can extend the life of your paint by 5–10 years.

-• Better Adhesion: Reduces the risk of peeling and blistering.
+• Better Adhesion: Reduces the risk of peeling and blistering, especially in humid areas like bathrooms and kitchens.

-• Smoother Finish: Eliminates imperfections that show through paint.
+• Smoother Finish: Eliminates imperfections that show through paint, such as bumps, nail pops, and old patch marks.

 How to Choose the Right Paint for Your Project